The Curriculum

 These studies of design occur in the studio, where hypothetical scenarios surrounding the development of real sites and programs are used to make projects.
 Such projects vary from the design of pathways and platforms in forests and quarries (first year) to gardens and parks, plazas and waterfronts, brownfield and derelict land reclamations, housing and mixed-use urban developments, and regional plans.

 By way of sequencing exercises and studios, we work with five general steps: first is the development of visual and manual acuities-learning how to see and record, primarily through training in observation, drawing, and making things.
-In particular, we emphasize "materials in process" situations, such as the complementary states of wetness and dryness.
-Second is the development of spatial, tactile, and temporal sensibilities-learning how to imagine and work with a variety of scalar and spatial configurations as well as temporal effects.
-Third is the development of approaches toward working with sites and places-learning how to "see" potential and uniqueness of sites; and how to record and transcribe these findings through design.
-Fourth is the development of imaginative, speculative, and critical capacities-learning how to imagine and create alternative worlds that are critically informed by past and current ideas.
-And fifth is the development of programmatic, political, social, and technical creativity-learning how to organize utility, efficacy, and cultural program in newly creative ways, studying infrastructure and large-scale organization as well as programming techniques and planning.
+Second is learning how to imagine and work with a variety of scalar and spatial configurations as well as temporal effects.
+Third is the development of approaches and techniques to respond to and enhance the specific qualities of particular sites .
+Fourth is the development of imaginative and speculative skills so as to envision plausible alternative futures that are critically informed by past and current ideas.
+And fifth learning how to intervene in and reorganize ecological and cultural systems in newly creative ways across a range of scales.